Discover how Orion ISP can revolutionise your recruitment strategy and performance.

 Organisations today face a more complex talent landscape than ever before.
 Skills shortages, rapidly shifting market conditions, and increasing demands from both clients and candidates mean that recruitment is no longer just about filling vacancies.
 It is about building a sustainable, agile, and future-ready workforce.

-Recruitment Process Outsourcing is the most integrated form of recruitment outsourcing.
-It is not simply an external agency providing ad hoc hiring support.
-Nor is it a temporary spike solution for seasonal or project-specific needs.
+Recruitment Process Outsourcing (RPO) is the most integrated form of recruitment outsourcing available.
+It goes far beyond an external agency providing ad-hoc hiring support and it isn’t just a temporary “spike” solution for seasonal or project needs.

-Instead, RPO embeds a dedicated recruitment function within your organisation, managed by a specialist provider like Orion.
-It covers the end-to-end recruitment lifecycle, from workforce planning and job design through to sourcing, screening, onboarding, and performance monitoring.
+Instead, an RPO business model embeds a dedicated recruitment function inside your organisation, managed by a specialist provider such as Orion.
+It covers the full recruitment lifecycle — workforce planning, job design, sourcing, screening, onboarding and ongoing performance monitoring — creating a seamless link between hiring managers and the talent market.

-However, MSP typically focuses on non-permanent staff.
-When permanent hiring remains decentralised, inconsistent, or reliant on multiple agencies, the business may face inefficiencies, duplication, and a lack of strategic oversight.
+However, an MSP typically focuses on non-permanent staff.
+When permanent hiring remains decentralised, inconsistent or reliant on multiple agencies, the business may face inefficiencies, duplication and a lack of strategic oversight.

 Signs you may be ready for RPO include: